WHAT IS CONNECT THE CRESCENT?

 Why are you doing Connect the Crescent?

 This ultimate goals of the project are to further health equity, increase job access, improve roadway safety, stimulate economic benefits, support environmental sustainability and resilience, and contribute to a high quality-of-life in New Orleans.
+Stay tuned for a report that outlines how we we were able to track successes in some of these goals and what lessons we learned along the way.

 Who really benefits from Connect the Crescent?